Please ensure Javascript is enabled for purposes of website accessibility

 Avoid speaking down to your loved one or using baby talk.
 Show them respect and respond positively to their victories.

-4. Thank your loved one for helping you with something.
+3. Thank your loved one for helping you with something.
 For instance, if they hand you a glass of water, say, “Thank you so much!”

 In general, a little bit of sincere praise can go a long way in making the senior feel appreciated and valued.

-Avoid Long Pauses in Conversation
+Avoid Long Pauses in Conversation and Ask Questions

-What are some techniques for asking open-ended questions?
+What about asking open-ended questions?

-By posing questions this way, you can help keep communication channels open.
+As an alternative to “How was your day?” try “What did you do today?” or “What did you enjoy most about your day?”
+By posing questions like this, you keep communication channels open.
 You may be surprised by the thoughtful answers you receive.

-Try these open-ended questions:
+Try these other open-ended questions:

 • What are you looking forward to tomorrow?